Two-dimensional quantum antiferromagnets: Introduction

 Section~\ref{sec:QDM} presents some results of quantum dimer models (QDM).
 These models are effective approaches to the quantum phases of antiferromagnets which are dominated by short-range valence-bonds (or singlets).
 They have received recently some special attention and provide useful insights onto the phenomenology of VBC and RVB SL.

 In Section~\ref{sec:MSE} we review some results concerning models with multiple-spin exchange (MSE) (also called ring exchange) interactions.
-These interactions are now recognized to be present in several physical systems and appear to play an important role in the stabilization of RVB liquid ground-states.
+These interactions are now recognized to be present in several physical systems and appear to play an important role in the stabilization of RVB liquid ground states.

 The last section is devoted to the Heisenberg model on the kagome lattice (and related models).
 Despite of an important activity on this subject, the understanding of the low-energy physics of the spin-$\frac{1}{2}$ kagome antiferromagnet remains a challenging problem and we discuss some of the important results and questions.